Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$

-In the absence of Landau levels, the density of states $\rho(E)$ is linear to the energy $|E|$ around the Dirac point, as shown in Fig. \ref{FIG4}(a), and expressed as $\rho(E)=\frac{A_c|E|}{2\pi\hbar^2v_F^2}$ using the area of the unit cell $A_c$.
-Here, the Fermi velocity $v_F$ was obtained as $v_F=1.6\times 10^5$ m/s from the resistivity measurement in BaMnBi$_2$ \cite{li2016Bi, Kondo2021Bi}.
-The calculated $1/T_1$ using Eq. (\ref{T1}) for the chemical potential $\mu$ = 85 K follows the $T^3$ dependence at high temperatures and becomes linear for $T < \mu$, as shown by a blue curve in Fig. \ref{FIG4}(c).
-This agrees qualitatively with the experimental result for the magnetic field along the $ab$ plane.
-The temperature scale is one order larger than that of the experiment.
+In the absence of Landau levels, the density of states $\rho(E)$ is linear to the energy $E$ around the Dirac point, as shown in Fig. \ref{FIG4}(a), and expressed as $\rho(E)=\frac{A_c|E|}{2\pi\hbar^2v_F^2}$ using the area of the unit cell $A_c$.
+Here, the Fermi velocity $v_F=1.6\times 10^5$ m/s was obtained from the resistivity measurement in BaMnBi$_2$ \cite{li2016Bi}.
+The calculated $1/T_1$ using Eq. (\ref{T1}) with a chemical potential $\mu$ = 20 K follows the $T^3$ dependence below 300 K and becomes linear for $T < 6$ K at zero field [Fig. \ref{FIG3}(c)], in good agreement with the experimental result for $B || ab$.

+The Dirac semimetals inherently involve low-energy excitations from spin and orbital fluctuations.
+The spin part follows $1/T_1 \sim T^3$ and $\sim T$ for $k_{\rm B}T > \mu$ and $k_{\rm B}T < \mu$, respectively.
+The orbital part consists of the intraband transition in the presence of orbital degeneracy and the interband transition that produces huge diamagnetism \cite{dora2009graphene, Maebashi2019, hirosawa2017T1}.
+The latter is negligible due to orbital confinement in 2D systems, in contrast to 3D systems such as Bi$_{1-x}$Sb$_x$ with isotropic orbital fluctuations \cite{Watanabe}.

-Under a magnetic field normal to the plane, the continuous energy distribution of $\rho(E)$ is quantized into discrete Landau levels, as shown in Fig. \ref{FIG4}(b).
+Under a magnetic field normal to the $ab$ plane, the continuous energy distribution of $\rho(E)$ is quantized into Landau levels [Fig. \ref{FIG3}(b)].
 Then, $\rho(E)$ in Eq.
 (1) is replaced by \cite{sharapov2004Dirac}